digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

     kube-prom-stack-kube-prome-prometheus   v2.32.1   1          7h4m
     ```

-2. Now, pick the prometheus instance discovered in the previous step (if you have multiple instances, just pick one of your choice), and fetch the `serviceMonitorSelector.matchLabels` field value:
+2. Now, pick the prometheus instance discovered in the previous step (if you have multiple instances, just pick the correct one based on your setup), and fetch the `serviceMonitorSelector.matchLabels` field value:

     ```shell
     kubectl get prometheus kube-prom-stack-kube-prome-prometheus -n monitoring -o jsonpath='{.spec.serviceMonitorSelector.matchLabels}'